Generosity can’t be forced. But you can demonstrate, encourage, and reward it. These tips may be all you need to help foster a giving spirit.

 - Show enthusiasm when your kids give you handmade gifts.
 They need to know their ideas and creations are valued.

 - Volunteer at a food bank or a bake sale to raise money for a worthy cause, and take your kids with you.
 Inspire older children to volunteer.
-They can stack books at the local library, participate in clothing and food drives, or carve out a few hours once a month to help a local service organization that aids children or animals.
+They can participate in clothing and food drives, or carve out a few hours once a month to help a local service organization that aids children or animals.

 - Teach your kids to consider the age, interests, hobbies, and abilities of the recipient when they give birthday and holiday gifts.
 (Younger children may need more help in getting a firm handle on that concept.)